A Christmas Carol Digital Program

 Assistant Stage Manager

 Ford’s: Mister Lincoln; Something Moving; Trip to Bountiful; My Lord, What a Night; Silent Sky; Fences; Twelve Angry Men; Born Yesterday; Jefferson’s Garden; Death of a Salesman; Who’s Afraid of Virginia Woolf; A Christmas Carol; Freedom’s Song; Driving Miss Daisy.
-Regional: Signature: Hedwig and the Angry Inch, Hair, Ragtime, Into the Woods; She Loves Me.
-D.C.-Area: Kennedy Center: The Other Children of the Sun, The Mortification of Fovea Munson; Acoustic Rooster’s Barnyard Boogie: Starring Indigo Blume; Don’t Let the Pigeon Drive the Bus; Me…Jane; Elephant and Piggie’s: We are in a Play!
+Regional: Signature: Hair, Ragtime, Into the Woods; She Loves Me.
+D.C.-Area: Kennedy Center: The Mortification of Fovea Munson; Acoustic Rooster’s Barnyard Boogie: Starring Indigo Blume; Don’t Let the Pigeon Drive the Bus; Me…Jane; Elephant and Piggie’s: We are in a Play!
 Folger: Love’s Labour’s Lost; The Winter’s Tale.

 Kristin Fox-Siegmund